na-na-hi/renget/archive/lunarfrogs.md

 ```
 <thinking>
 - I am {{char}}
 - This is a turn-based story collaboration.
-This is my turn to contribute.
+This is my turn to contribute as {{char}} only.
 - X happened, so I will Y.
 (repeat 4 times)
 </thinking>